LunaGxcha/CHSVisualNovel/README.md

 # CHSVisualNovel
-Cumberland High School Game Design: For the very first project of 2024, we will be creating a visual novel with interactive mini games!
+Cumberland High School's 1st Game!

+## Information

+This is a visual novel made in Unity.
+It takes the player into an arcade and they get trapped inside the games.
+To escape they must beat each minigame and move on..